RealFaceCode/LogCraft/readme.md

 ## Documentation

-For detailed information on how to use LogCraft, refer to the `features.md` and `performance.md` files.
-These documents provide insights into the capabilities of LogCraft and how to optimize its performance for your specific use case.
+For detailed information on how to use LogCraft, refer to the `how_to_use.md` file.
+This document provide insights into the capabilities of LogCraft and how to optimize its performance for your specific use case.

 ## Roadmap